Limits of CSP Problems and Efficient Parameter Testing: Testability of the ground state energy

 The value of the above integral can be determined by first integrating over the coordinates corresponding to subsets of $[r]$ with at least two elements, and then over the remaining ones.
-The first partial integral is not dependent on $\phi$, so it can be calculated in advance.
+The interior partial integral is then not dependent on $\phi$, so it can be calculated in advance in the case when we want to optimize over all choices of fractional partitions.
+Therefore focusing attention on the naive kernel version does not lead to any loss of generality in terms of testing, see below.